Addiction & Recovery > Recovery Support Groups > Faith-Based Groups near

 Click here to learn more

-Pioneer Group San Antonio is a community of people in recovery that honors the biblical roots of the 12-step movement.
+Pioneer Group San Antonio is a recovery community that honors the 12-step movement's biblical roots.
 We seek to grow in our recovery and as followers of Jesus through a commitment to the program, sponsorship, fellowship, study, and worship.

 All year long, Pioneer hosts several weekly meetings and classes for people in recovery.
 From weekly 12-step meetings in local churches to multiple class and Bible study offerings at recovery facilities and homeless shelters, Pioneer reaches thousands of lives each year by building and fostering relationships between the recovery community and the faith community.